Subroto823/dsa-js/data-structures/queue/README.md

 # Queue Overview

 ## What is a Queue?
-A **Queue** is a linear data structure that follows the First-In-First-Out (FIFO) principle.
-In a queue, elements are processed in the order they were added, with the element added first being the first to be removed.
-It is used for managing data where the order of processing matters, such as task scheduling and data buffering.
+A **Queue** is a linear data structure that follows the First In First Out (FIFO) principle. the first element inserted into the queue is first element to be removed It is used for managing data where the order of processing matters, such as task scheduling and data buffering.

 ## Queue Operations